Fencing at the 2015 Pan American Games

-Fencing competitions at the 2015 Pan American Games in Toronto were held from July 20 to 25 at the Toronto Pan Am Sports Centre (CIBC Pan Am/Parapan Am Aquatics Centre and Field House).
+Fencing competitions at the 2015 Pan American Games in Toronto will be held from July 20 to 25 at the Toronto Pan Am Sports Centre (CIBC Pan Am/Parapan Am Aquatics Centre and Field House).
 Due to naming rights, the arena was known as the latter for the duration of the games.
-A total of twelve fencing events were held: six each for men and women.
+A total of twelve fencing events will be held: six each for men and women.

 Competition schedule

 The following is the competition schedule for the fencing competitions: